RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/metadata-search.md

 ### Wildcards

-The wildcard character (`*`) can match any number of characters.
+The wildcard character (<strong>*</strong>) can match any number of characters.

-Wildcards are added automatically to all search terms that are not part of field-specific search and that are not enclosed in double quotes.
+Wildcards are added automatically to all search terms that are not enclosed in double quotes.

 *Example*: a search for `HOTAIR` (no double quotes) will find both HOTAIR and HOTAIRM1 genes and a search for `"HOTAIR"` (with double quotes) will find only HOTAIR.